-ELEMENT EBRD PR5 ADB's Safeguard Involuntary Resettlement IFC PS5 Uzbekistan Legislation Measures to Bridge the Gap livelihoods are land- based is preferred.
+ELEMENT EBRD PR5 IFC PS5 Uzbekistan Legislation Measures to Bridge the Gap legal right to claim the land that they occupy.
 Inventory of affected assets & establishment of a cut-off date The client shall carry out an inventory of affected assets including land, structures, crops, communal amenities & natural resources to establish the basis for further valuation of such assets.
 The client shall also establish a cut-off date for eligibility either (i) as foreseen in applicable legislation; or (ii) using the end date of the census or of the inventory (whichever is the latest).
-An inventory of displaced persons and their assets will be documented.
-In addition, the client will establish a cut-off date for eligibility.
-Information regarding the cut-off date will be documented & disseminated throughout the project area.
 The client will carry out an inventory of affected land and assets at the household, enterprise, and community level.
-This will also include establishment of a cutoff date for eligibility information of which will be documented and disseminated throughout the project area.
+This will also include establishment of a cut-off date for eligibility information of which will be documented and disseminated throughout the project area.
 The asset compensation methodology requires for the client to carry out an inventory for the affected assets.
 However, this does not include any specific requirement for the establishment of a cut-off date.
 A cut-off date was established based on the timeline for the LALRP census and asset inventory surveys.
 The cut-off date was issued to the PAPs and publicized within the wider affected communities, to create awareness around the time limit for survey and valuation of project-affected assets.
 Grievance mechanism The client is required to establish a grievance mechanism consistent with PR5 and PR10 in order to receive and address concerns regarding the Project in a timely manner.
 The GM will include a recourse mechanism designed to resolve disputes and complaints in an impartial manner.
-The client is required to establish a mechanism to receive and facilitate the resolution of affected persons' concerns and grievances about physical and economic displacement and other project impacts, paying particular attention to the impacts on vulnerable groups.
 The client is required to establish a grievance mechanism in accordance with the requirements set out in PS1 in order to be able to address any specific project concerns about the compensation process.
-The GM will include a recourse mechanism designed to resolve disputes and complaints in an impartial manner.
-In case of a disagreement with the decision to withdraw land, the land bowner/user can appeal the decision in court.
+The GM will include a recourse mechanism designed to resolve In case of a disagreement with the decision to withdraw land, the land bowner/user can appeal the decision in court.
 There is however, no requirement for a project specific GM.
 A grievance mechanism, which aligns with guiding principles set out in relevant lender policies and standards has been instituted for the Project, at the outset of the project ESIA.
 The GRM has been publicized within project-affected communities and is available to PAPs.
-The GRM serves to ensure that any grievances relating to the LALRP and other activities are received and addressed
+The GRM serves to ensure that any grievances relating to the LALRP and other activities are received and addressed in a timely and responsive manner.